Power BI security white paper

 - Central teams can create default label policies to ensure that a sensitivity label is applied to all new or changed Power BI content.

-- Automatic downstream sensitivity labeling in the Power BI service ensures that when a label on a dataset or datamart is applied or changed, the label will automatically be applied or changed on all downstream content connected to the dataset or datamart.
+- Automatic downstream sensitivity labeling in the Power BI service ensures that when a label on a semantic model or datamart is applied or changed, the label will automatically be applied or changed on all downstream content connected to the semantic model or datamart.

 For more information, see Sensitivity labels in Power BI.